Free Case Evaluation

 Implications for Mid-to-Senior Level Professionals in New York

-Executives, senior managers, and professionals in finance, tech, media, and other high-visibility industries generally receive comprehensive severance packages that include equity buyouts, long-tail bonuses, and restrictive covenants such as non-competes or non-solicits.
+Executives, senior managers, and professionals in industries such as finance, technology, media, and other high-visibility sectors often receive complex severance packages.
+These agreements may include equity buyouts, long-tail bonuses, and restrictive covenants, including non-competes or non-solicits.

-• The stakes are higher: Signing away rights without full knowledge can cost professionals six- or seven-figure compensation.
+• High stakes: Signing away rights without fully understanding the terms can result in the loss of six- or seven-figure compensation.

-• The terms are more complex: Severance agreements at this level often include performance-based conditions and post-employment restrictions.
+• Complex terms: Severance agreements at this level often involve performance-based conditions, post-employment restrictions, and nuanced financial considerations.

 What This Means for Employers in New York